…by Jonas E. Alexis

 Rachel Roberts, “US-led coalition killed more Syrian civilians than Isis or Russia in March, figures show,” Independent, April 3, 2017.

 Robert Fisk, “If Trump cares so much about Syrian babies, why is he not condemning the rebels who slaughtered children?,” Independent, April 16, 2017.

 Chris Ernesto, “Trump Has Killed Beautiful Babies in Four Countries,” Antiwar.com, April 18, 2017.

 “US wants ‘strong’ Saudi Arabia: Mattis,” Daily Star (Lebanon), April 19, 2017.

 Paul D. Miller, “Chemical Weapons Aren’t the Real Problem in Syria,” Foreign Policy, April 19, 2017.

-Posted by Jonas E. Alexis on April 20, 2017, With 4442 Reads Filed under World.
+Posted by Jonas E. Alexis on April 20, 2017, With 4449 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.